Rahimatpur

 Rahimatpur is a city and a municipal council in Satara district in the Indian state of Maharashtra.

-Rahimatpur has an average elevation of 657 metres (2155 feet).
+The city has an average elevation of 657 metres (2155 feet).

 Demographics

 As of 2001 India census, Rahimatpur had a population of 25,539.
 Males constitute 51% of the population and females 49%.
 Rahimatpur has an average literacy rate of 82%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 67%.
 In Rahimatpur, 12% of the population is under 1 years of age.

 Administration

 Rahimatpur municipal council was established in 1853.
-It is the 2nd oldest municipal council in India.
+It is the second oldest municipal council in India.

 Culture

-Rahimatpur is the place of birth of the famous Marathi playwright Vasant Kanetkar who wrote the Marathi play "Raigadaala Jevha Jaag Yete".
-Marathi poet Kavi Girish was his father.
-Actress Jyoti Subhash also belongs to this place.
+Rahimatpur is the place of birth of the famous Marathi playwright Vasant Kanetkar who wrote the Marathi play Raigadala Jevha Jag Yete.
+His father was Marathi poet Kavi Girish.
+Rahimatpur won a Fulbright Scholarship, is a well known educationist, and was awarded a Padma Shri.

+Mr. Marutrao Raut, known as MR, was born and brought up at Rahimatpur.

+Actress Jyoti Subhash also comes from Rahimatpur.

 Rahimatpur's biggest fair is celebrated on Sharad Purnima-Kojagiri Yatra every year.